artsy/artsy.github.io/_posts/2016-11-14-JS-Glossary.md

 ### Promises

-[Node](#node) is renound for having a non-blocking API from day one.
+[Node](#node) is renowned for having a non-blocking API from day one.
 The way they worked around this is by using callbacks everywhere.
 This can work out pretty well, but eventually maintaining and controlling your callbacks turns into it's own problem.
 This can be extra tricky around handing errors.

-One way to fix this is to have a Promise API, Promises offer consitent wawys to handle errors wand callback chaining.
+One way to fix this is to have a Promise API, Promises offer consistent ways to handle errors wand callback chaining.

-JavaScript now has a built-in a Promise API, this means every library can work to one API when handling any kind of asyncronous task.
+JavaScript now has a built-in a Promise API, this means every library can work to one API when handling any kind of asynchronous task.
 I'm not sure what ECMA Specification brought it in.
 This makes it really easy to make consistent code between libraries.
 However, more importantly, it makes it possible to have async/await.

 ### Async/Await

 Once Promises were in, then a language construct could be created for using them elegantly.
 They work by declaring the entire function to be an `async` function.
-An async function is a function which pretends to be syncronous, but behind the scnes is waiting for specific promises to resolve asynchronously.
+An async function is a function which pretends to be synchronous, but behind the scenes is waiting for specific promises to resolve asynchronously.

 There are a few rules for an `async` function: